SwiftGen/SwiftGen/README.md

 > `swiftgen-assets /dir/to/search/for/imageset/assets`

-This tool will generate a `enum ImageAsset` with one `case` per image asset in your catalog, so that you can use them as constants.
+This tool will generate a `enum Asset` in an extension of `UIImage`, with one `case` per image asset in your assets catalog, so that you can use them as constants.

 ### Generated code